Holly Marie Combs: 2001–2009: Career expansion

 Combs and Doherty starred in their own road trip reality show Off the Map with Shannen & Holly, which premiered on Great American Country on January 2, 2015.
 The six-episode series followed the pair traveling across southeastern United States, with stops in Kentucky, Tennessee, Mississippi, Alabama, Georgia and Florida.
 Viewers were able to vote on activities Doherty and Combs would partake in at each destination on Great American Country's official website.
 In January 2016, Combs starred in the Hallmark Channel television film Love's Complicated, playing the lead role of Leah Townsend, a big city novel writer and senator's daughter who is "known for being a people pleaser."

 Personal life

 In 1993, Combs married actor Bryan Travis Smith; they divorced in 1997.

 On February 14, 2004, she married her long time boyfriend and the former Charmed key-grip David Donoho.
 They have three sons together.
 In November 2011, she filed for divorce from Donoho, citing irreconcilable differences.

 In 2016, Combs began dating restaurateur Mike Ryan.
 On September 3, 2017, Combs announced their engagement.
-On September 7, 2019 it was reported that they married in Carmel, California.
+On September 7, 2019, it was reported that they married in Carmel, California.
+Through this marriage, Combs has one stepdaughter.